DC-analysis/dclab/docs/sec_av_feat_plugin.rst

     After storing and reloading, this feature is now an `innate` feature.
-    You could in principle also access it by registering it as a temporary feature (e.g. if you don't have the recipy lying around).
+    You could in principle also access it by registering it as a temporary feature (e.g. if you don't have the recipe lying around).

 See the :ref:`code reference on plugin features <cr_plugin_feat>` for more information.